phyrexia/scrabblah/README.md

 scrabblah
 =========

-Scrabblah, a Scrabble Clone - UAB CIS496 Games & Puzzles Seminar, & BEYOND!!@
+Scrabblah, a Scrabble Engine - UAB CIS496 Games & Puzzles Seminar, & BEYOND!!@

 Scrabblah is written in Java 7 with some help from IntelliJ IDEA.
 It is, as of this writing, a continuing work in progress.
 I have lofty goals for this project